Skip to main content

 Judgment and accountability stay with me

 The engineer who designs your system, writes the code, and delivers the handoff is me, not a model.
 AI accelerates the work; it doesn't make the decisions.
-Every architectural choice is mine to defend.
-Every line of code in a production system is code I've reviewed and am accountable for.
+Architectural choices are mine to defend, and the code I ship is code I've reviewed and stand behind.

-If something in a delivered codebase turns out to be wrong, I fix it.
+If something in a delivered codebase turns out to be wrong, it's mine to answer for.
 That accountability doesn't get distributed across a toolchain.

 Questions to ask any AI-augmented consultant